The North Face Arctic Parka Review

 What Other Winter Jackets Should You Consider?

 The Arctic Parka is a great deal.
 A good-looking, warm, waterproof parka with environmentally friendly construction details at a reasonable price point — score!
 Other jackets in this style included the Fjallraven Nuuk, which is a bit warmer, more comfortable, and very weatherproof.
-If you live in a dryer climate or don't often venture out in wet conditions, the REI Co-op Norseland Insulated Parka 2.0 is another affordable, warm, cozy, and comfortable option.
+If you live in a dryer climate or don't often venture out in wet conditions, the REI Co-op Norseland Down Parka is another affordable, warm, cozy, and comfortable option.
 The Outdoor Research Coze Down Parka is a longer option that holds in even more heat for a similar price.